Home Income security International circumstances

 When you return to Finland after working abroad, insurance and employment periods accrued in another EU/EEA country or Switzerland can, under certain conditions, be counted towards your working condition (työssäoloehto) in Finland.
 We can count your work abroad towards meeting the working condition in Finland under the following circumstances.

-• Four weeks of employment are not required if you are:
+- One month of working condition is not required if you are:

 A returning employee from another Nordic country